andy-maier/pytest-easy-server/docs/usage.rst

         username = es_server.secrets['username']
         password = es_server.secrets['password']

-        # Log on to the host and perform some test
-        . . .
+        # Session to server using a fictitious session class
+        session = MySession(host, username, password)

+        # Test something
+        result = my_session.perform_function()
+        assert ...

+        # Cleanup
+        session.close()

-The example shows how to access the standard and user-defined properties from the server file for demonstration purposes.
+The example shows how to access the standard and user-defined properties from the "easy-server" file for demonstration purposes.
 The data structure of the user-defined properties in the server file and of the secrets in the vault file is completely up to you, so you could decide to have the host and userid in user-defined properties in the server file, and have